dagservice/da-gpn/README.md

 >> sh run_dialog.sh    # Dialog
 ```
 Note: We perform our experiments on GTX 3090 card.

-## Related Repo

-Codes are adapted from the repo of the 2021 paper [An Improved Baseline for Sentence-level Relation Extraction].
+Part of the code is adapted from [An Improved Baseline for Sentence-level Relation Extraction]: https://github.com/wzhouad/RE_improved_baseline.